Rush Limboy ending a fabulous week of broadcast excellence once again.

 I'll tell you this too, folks.

-Speaking bluntly, if Ted Cruz and Mike Lee would go away, which is what the Republican donor class supposedly is demanding, the Republican consultants class is demanding.
+Speaking bluntly, if Ted Cruz and Mike Lee would go away, which is what the Republican donor class is supposedly demanding, the Republican consultants class is demanding.

 McCain is demanding it.

-And if they did go away, the problem would remain.
+And if they did go away, the problem would remain because Cruz and Lee aren't the problem.

-The content of the Republican Party, the product, the brand, you know, whatever way you want to characterize it is not what the best customers want.
+The content of the Republican Party, the product, the brand, you know, whatever way you want to characterize it, is not what the best customers want.

 The heavy users want.

-This is the only, again, it's a business analogy, and I admit that it's flawed, but it's it's as close as I can get.
+This is the only, again, it's a business analogy, and I admit that it's flawed, but it's as close as I can get.

 Any brand that sells a product or service has its best customers, and they do whatever they can to keep them.